Find Affordable College Courses

 After completing their degree, journalism graduates from Iowa State carry an average student debtload of $25,409.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $162.

 University of Nebraska - Lincoln ranked #9 on this year’s Best Journalism Schools in the Plains States Region list.
-Located in the city of Lincoln, UNL is a public college with a fairly large student population.
+Located in the city of Lincoln, UNL is a public school with a fairly large student population.

 On average, journalism graduates from UNL take out $23,548 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $444.